DrZhenhuaYu/DrZhenhuaYu/_pages/about.md

 **Joining my Fusion Intelligence Laboratory**
 -------

 I am always looking for self-motivated PhD students.
-If you're interested in joining my Fusion Intelligence Laboratory as a PhD student, or if you wish to join by applying for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, Newton International Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).
+If you're interested in joining my Intelligence Robotics Laboratory as a PhD student, or if you wish to join by applying for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, Newton International Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).
 For more details and funding opportunities, please see the '[Opportunities](https://drzhenhuayu.github.io/opportunities/)' section.

-- [[University of Exeter - Paris-Saclay studentships (Double PhD Degrees)]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/paris-saclay/): I am looking for candidates for this PhD studentship (international students are eligible).
-The project title is Multimodal Robot Perception withPersonality-Based Models of Human Decision Making for Efficient Anticipation inPedestrian-Centric Applications.
-[Prof. Andrew Howes](https://experts.exeter.ac.uk/41016-andrew-howes), our Head of Department, will be the co-supervisor at Exeter.
-[Dr. Céline Clavel](https://clavelcel.wixsite.com/monsite) and [Prof. Nicolas Sabouret](https://perso.limsi.fr/sabouret/) will be the supervisor at the Université Paris-Saclay.
-The successful candidate will spend at least one year at the Université Paris-Saclay.
-The application deadline for 2026 September entry is **<span style="color: red;"> 22 March 2026</span>**.
-Applications must be submitted on the [Paris-Saclay ADUM portal](https://adum.fr/as/ed/voirproposition.pl?site=PSaclay&matricule_prop=70347&langue=en).

 - [MSCA Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships).
 If you are interested in applying for a MSCA postdoctoral fellowship with me as the host, please contact me and send your CV to me.
 The application will open from 9 Aprial 2026, and the deadline is **<span style="color: red;"> 9 September 2026</span>**.